Syncerus antiquus

-Syncerus antiquus, is an extinct species of buffalo from the Pleistocene of Africa.
+Syncerus antiquus is an extinct species of buffalo from the Late Pleistocene and Holocene of Africa.
 It was one of the largest species in its family, potentially weighing up to 2000 kg.
 Due to this fact, it is sometimes known as the African giant buffalo.
-Syncerus antiquus became extinct at the end of the Late Pleistocene about 12,000 years ago or even during the Holocene, some 4,000 years ago.
+The time of its extinction is of debate; Syncerus antiquus either became extinct at the end of the Late Pleistocene about 12,000 years ago or during the Holocene, some 4,000 years ago.